Best Vortex Optics Should You Look at Vortex?

 Who Is Vortex?

 Vortex has been kicking around since 1986 and is an American-made and owned company.
-Vortex is also a veteran-owned and family-operated business with the Hamilton family still at the helm.
+It is also a veteran-owned and family-operated business with the Hamilton family still at the helm.
 Vortex started small but has quickly grown into a 300 person team, bringing you a wide variety of optics.
-Vortex both produces American-made optics and outsources to foreign manufacturers to drive down prices.
-They make products for professionals and plinkers at a wide variety of price points to offer a little something for everyone.
+They produce both American-made optics and outsource to foreign manufacturers to drive down prices.
+Their products range from professional to entry level, and have a wide variety of price points to offer a little something for everyone.

 Breaking Down Optic Types